How to find your Opt-Out Window

 …unless the employee affirmatively consents to pay.
 By agreeing to pay, nonmembers are waiving their First Amendment rights, and such a waiver cannot be presumed.
 Rather, to be effective, the waiver must be freely given and shown by ‘clear and compelling’ evidence.
 Unless employees clearly and affirmatively consent before any money is taken from them, this standard cannot be met.

-Those who were tricked, enticed or pressured to sign an irrevocable wage garnishment have not properly waived their First Amendment right – especially those who signed before knowing what the Janus case would find.
+Those who were tricked, enticed or pressured to sign an irrevocable wage garnishment have not properly waived their First Amendment right – especially those who signed before Janus was decided.

-There have been some recent victories for workers regarding opt-out windows.
+There have been some recent victories for public employees seeking to end union restrictions on dues cancellation.

 First, make the union document why.